ckeditor/ckeditor5/docs/tutorials/widgets/implementing-a-block-widget.md

 ### Behavior after turning simple box into a widget

-You can rebuild your project now and see how your simple box plugin has changed.
+Now, you should see how your simple box plugin has changed.

 {@img assets/img/tutorial-implementing-a-widget-5.png Screenshot of the widget focus outline.}